Study Abroad Program Overview

 Courses taught in English offering unique and innovative perspectives can be found in the following fields of study:

 - Agricultural science and management

 - Plant biology

 - Environmental planning, management, and sustainability

 Courses at the first year Masters level are open to UCEAP undergraduates with the appropriate academic background and are considered to be equivalent to 4th year undergraduate level work at the UC.
-When searching for courses in either the Approved Courses in English PDF or the Wageningen course catalogue, be sure to look at both Bachelors and first year Masters level courses.

 Use the following resources to learn about courses on UCEAP:

 You are required to take a full-time course of study while abroad.
-20 UC quarter units are required; four courses.
+20 UC quarter units are required; usually four courses.

 Internships, Research, and Independent Study